Big Pods - The Present and Future

 Present Day Pod

 Currently, four families have been meeting since August of 2023.
 Members range from 6 years old to 45.
-Together we have participated in a variety of activities including field trips, world country presentations, social meet-ups, and currently a volunteer project in collaboration with the Anchorage Solid Waste Service and other local non-profit organizations.
+Together, we have participated in a variety of activities, including field trips, world country presentations, social meet-ups, and currently a volunteer project in collaboration with the Anchorage Solid Waste Service and other local nonprofit organizations.

 Vision for the Future